spoole167/test-travis/README.md

 Metric values are retrieved from a couchdb database

-To run the server the first time
+To run the server the first time, make sure you have the latest Docker runtime, and then run:

-Install couchdb

-Install all required ruby packages

-bundle install
-./local.sh
+dashboard up

+This will pull in and build the container images and run two containers: db web

-Visit localhost:3030 to see the results
+Visit 192.168.99.100:3030 to see the results

 Template documents are added to couchdb to be expanded upon by the server admin